 How much growth we can expect

-Let's start by seeing what this company has done over the past five years.
-In that time, Medtronic has put up past EPS growth rates of 13.4%.
-Meanwhile, Wall Street's analysts expect future growth rates of 9.5%.
+Let's start by seeing what this company's done over the past five years.
+In that time period, Medtronic has put up past EPS growth rates of 7%.
+Meanwhile, Wall Street's analysts expect future growth rates of 8%.

-Here's how Medtronic compares with its peers for trailing five-year growth (Boston Scientific's trailing growth rate isn't meaningful because of losses):
+Here's how Medtronic compares with its peers for trailing-five-year growth (because of losses, Boston Scientific's trailing growth rate isn't meaningful):

 And here's how it measures up with regard to the growth analysts expect over the next five years:

-Source: Capital IQ, a division of Standard & Poor's; estimates for EPS growth.
+Source: S&P Capital IQ; estimates for EPS growth.

 The bottom line

-The pile of numbers we've plowed through has shown us how cheap shares of Medtronic are trading, how consistent its performance has been, and what kind of growth profile it has -- both on an absolute and a relative basis.
+The pile of numbers we've plowed through has shown us the price multiples that shares of Medtronic are trading at, the volatility of its operational performance, and what kind of growth profile it has -- both on an absolute and a relative basis.

 The more consistent a company's performance has been and the more growth we can expect, the more we should be willing to pay.
-We've gone well beyond looking at a 12.5 P/E ratio.
-For more analysis, check out my colleague Dan Caplinger's recent thoughts.
+We've gone well beyond looking at an 11.0 P/E ratio, and we see low price multiples all around for Medtronic.

 We also see extraordinary margins that rival J&J's.
 Growth over the past five years has been low but positive.
 Despite any concerns over health-care reform, these numbers are too good to not explore more deeply.